When you take metformin can be almost as important as whether you take metformin at all.

 Lean into consistency

-First and foremost, the most ideal time to take metformin is at a time each day that you will remember to take it.
+First and foremost, the most ideal time to take metformin is at a time each day that you are most likely to remember to take it.

-The key to taking metformin or any prescription drug is consistency, and if you cannot routinely remember to take your medications, they will not be helpful.
-It’s best to take your metformin at the same time every day.
+The key to taking metformin — or any prescription drug — is consistency because if you cannot routinely remember to take your medications, they will not be helpful.
+So, it’s best to take your metformin at the same time every day.

-And remember, what works for you may not work for someone else, so make sure that when and how you take your metformin is what will work best for you!
+And remember, what works for you may not work for someone else, so make sure that when and how you take your metformin is based on what works best for you and your personal needs.

 Know that taking metformin with or after a meal can curb side effects